klix-app/klix-developer-documentation-website/docs/widget.md

 </body>
 ```

-Integration code could be accessed and copied from Merchant Console application.
+Integration code can be accessed and copied from Widgets section of Merchant Console.

 ## Widget Configuration

-Widget entity with according _Widget Type_ should be created and configured in _Merchant Console_ (MC).
-Generated _Widget ID_ is used later for embedding Web Component into Merchant HTML page.
+Klix widget is created and configured in _Merchant Console_.
+Generated _Widget ID_ is used to embed Web Component into Merchant HTML page.

 ### Specifying widget language